September 14, 2012

-Paul said, “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek” (Romans 1:16).
+Paul said, “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek” (Romans 1:16).
 The hour has passed for believers to be ashamed and cowardice in the sharing of their faith.
 It’s time to call upon God for holy boldness, divine appointments, and open hearts.
 Would to God that every person reading this booklet would live the truth, tell the truth, speak the truth, believe the truth, and love the truth.

 As the night grows darker, the saints need to grow brighter.
 May I tell you something else?
 Acts of terror are based on an idea.
 And you cannot kill an idea with a bomb.
 You cannot shoot it down with a bullet.
 The only thing that will overcome an idea is a better idea.
 And that is the gospel of Jesus Christ.

 Before the world falls apart, believers need to come together.
 It is time to unite for the cause of Christ.
 Admiral Isoroku Yamamoto who led the Japanese attack against Pearl Harbor said: “I had intended to deal a fatal blow to the American fleet by attacking Pearl Harbor.
 I fear that all we have done is to awaken a sleeping giant and fill him with a terrible resolve.”
 Is America a sleeping giant?
 Or are we a splintered factions of special interest groups?